 Extra days or nights.
 If you are interested in adding any extra days and nights to your holiday to explore more of Slovenia, and you would like our help, please let us know.

-Passport, Visa and Vaccination Requirements for U.S. Citizens.
+Passport and Visa Requirements for U.S. Citizens.
 Passports must be valid for at least three (3) months beyond the period of intended stay and issued within the past ten (10) years.
 It is further recommended that your passport have at least six (6) months validity remaining beyond the date of completion of the holiday and ensure there a sufficient number of blank pages in your passport (usually 4 to 6).
 No Visa is required for stays under 90 days within each 180-day period.
-No vaccinations are mandatory.
-Consult the U.S. Department of State’s website for the most current country requirements.
+Please consult the U.S. Department of State’s website for the most current country requirements.

 Weather.
 Temperatures in the spring and autumn average in the 70s during the day and 50s at night, making for an ideal walking climate.

 Official language.
-Slovene is the official language.
-English is not widely spoken outside of major cities and tourist attractions.
+Slovene is the official language and English is spoken in the larger cities and at tourist locations.